-ESWL is the most common way of treating kidney stones that cannot be passed in the urine.
+ESWL is the most common way of treating kidney stones that can't be passed in the urine.

-It involves using X-rays (high-energy radiation) or ultrasound (high-frequency sound waves) to pinpoint where a kidney stone is.
-A machine then sends shock waves of energy to the stone to break it into smaller pieces so it can be passed in your urine.
+It involves using ultrasound (high-frequency sound waves) to pinpoint where a kidney stone is.
+Ultrasound shock waves are then sent to the stone from a machine to break it into smaller pieces, so it can be passed in your urine.

-ESWL can be an uncomfortable form of treatment, so it is usually performed after giving painkilling medication.
+ESWL can be an uncomfortable form of treatment, so it's usually carried out after giving painkilling medication.

-You may need more than one session of ESWL to treat your kidney stones successfully.
-ESWL is up to 99% effective for stones that are up to 20mm (0.8in) in diameter.
+You may need more than one session of ESWL to successfully treat your kidney stones.
+ESWL is up to 99% effective for stones up to 20mm (0.8in) in diameter.

-If a kidney stone is stuck in your ureter (tube that carries waste products from your kidneys to your bladder), you may need to have ureterorenoscopy.
-Ureterorenoscopy is also sometimes known as retrograde intrarenal surgery (RIRS).
+If a kidney stone is stuck in the ureter, you may need to have a ureteroscopy, which is also sometimes known as retrograde intrarenal surgery (RIRS).

-It involves passing a long, thin telescope called a ureteroscope through your urethra (the tube urine passes through out of the body) and into your bladder.
-It is then passed up into your ureter to where the stone is stuck.
+It involves passing a long, thin telescope called a ureteroscope through your urethra (the tube urine passes through on its way out of the body) and into your bladder.
+It's then passed up into your ureter to where the stone is stuck.

-The surgeon may either try to gently remove the stone using another instrument, or they may use laser energy to break the stone up into small pieces so that it can be passed naturally in your urine.
+The surgeon may either try to gently remove the stone using another instrument, or they may use laser energy to break it up into small pieces so that it can be passed naturally in your urine.

-Ureterorenoscopy is performed under general anaesthetic, so you should not drive or operate machinery for up to 48 hours after the procedure.
+Ureteroscopy is carried out under general anaesthetic (where you're unconscious), so you shouldn't drive or operate machinery for up to 48 hours after the procedure.

-You may need a plastic tube called a stent to be inserted inside you temporarily to allow the stone fragments to drain into the bladder.
+A plastic tube called a stent may need to be temporarily inserted inside you to allow the stone fragments to drain into the bladder.

 Percutaneous nephrolithotomy (PCNL)

 PCNL is an alternative procedure that may be used for larger stones.
-It may also be used if ESWL is not suitable (for example, because the person being treated is obese).
+It may also be used if ESWL isn't suitable – for example, because the person being treated is obese.

 PCNL involves using a thin telescopic instrument called a nephroscope.
-An incision (cut) is made in your back.
-The nephroscope is passed through the incision and into your kidney.
+A small incision is made in your back and the nephroscope is passed through it and into your kidney.
 The stone is either pulled out or broken into smaller pieces using a laser or pneumatic energy.

-It is always performed under general anaesthetic (you are put to sleep), which means that you should not drive or operate machinery for up to 48 hours after the procedure.
+PCNL is always carried out under general anaesthetic, so you shouldn't drive or operate machinery for up to 48 hours after the procedure.

 PCNL is 86% effective for stones that are 21-30mm (0.8-1.2in) in diameter.

-Nowadays, it is rare for people to have open surgery for kidney stones (less than 1% of cases require this type of surgery).
-It is usually used if there is a very large stone or abnormal anatomy.
+Nowadays, open surgery for kidney stones is rare (less than 1% of cases require this type of surgery).
+It's only usually used if there's a very large stone or abnormal anatomy.

-It involves making an incision in your back to gain access to both your ureter and your kidney.
+During open surgery, an incision will be made in your back so that your surgeon is able to access your ureter and kidney.
 The kidney stone can then be removed.

 Treating uric acid stones

-If you have a uric acid stone, you may be advised to drink around three litres of water each day to try to dissolve it.
+If you have a uric acid stone, you may be advised to drink around three litres (just over five pints) of water each day to try to dissolve it.

-Uric acid stones are much softer than other types of kidney stone, and they can be made smaller if they are exposed to alkaline fluids.
+Uric acid stones are much softer than other types of kidney stone, and they can be made smaller if they're exposed to alkaline fluids.